princykv-25/cprograms/README.md

-COMBINES.C
-It is a program to combine any two given strings and Calculate the number of times the loop will execute and the number of comparison operations required in this program.
+COMBINES.C is a program that combines two given strings.
+It also calculates the number of loop iterations and comparison operations performed.